pan93412/nx/docs/shared/generators/generator-options.md

 }
 ```

-You can pass either `--dir`, `--path` or even `--directory` to specify the value of the property `directory`.
+You can pass either `--dir`, `--path` or even `--directory` to provide the value of the property `directory`.

 #### `description`

-The description of your property for user to understand
+The description for users of your property.
-the function of it.
 Example:

 ```json
 {